happner/happn-3/README.md

 NB about wildcards:
 -------------------

 As of version 8.0.0 the wildcard is a whole word, and the / is used to denote path segments - ie: to get all events for a set or remove with path /my/test/event you need to subscribe to /my/\*/\*, /my/\* and /my\* or /my/te\*/event will no longer work.
+One deviation from this limitation is in the usage of variable depth subscriptions (as documented below).

 Specific listener:
 ```javascript